deepujain/kiki/README.md

    ```bash
    npm run start
    ```
+   The production server will run on port 3001.

 ## 🔧 Troubleshooting

 ### Common Issues

 **Port already in use:**
+- Development server runs on port 9002
-The app runs on port 9002.
-Change it in `package.json` if needed.
+- Production server runs on port 3001
+- Change ports in `package.json` if needed

 **Session not persisting:**
 Clear browser localStorage and login again.

+**Data not loading:**
+Ensure `kiki.json` file exists in the project root.
+The application will create it automatically on first run.

+**Database errors:**
+If you encounter database-related errors, delete `kiki.json` and restart the application to regenerate the data file.

 ## 🤝 Contributing